 Against this criminal backdrop, Marion County only prosecuted 26% of the marijuana possession cases it filed in 2018, with that number dropping to 19% the following year.
 Despite these facts, critics are obtusely claiming that emphasizing the prosecution of violent crimes over cases of misdemeanor possession amounts to a dereliction of duty.

 On the second question, the trend on marijuana prohibition is only headed in one direction.
 The U.S. is stumbling state-by-state toward legalization, with Michigan and Illinois recently becoming the tenth and eleventh states to fully embrace the sale of recreational cannabis.

-Indiana is going to have to reconsider its antiquated drug laws sooner or later, and procrastination always looks worse when you’re considering it in retrospect.
+Indiana is going to have to reconsider its antiquated drug laws sooner or later, and procrastination always looks worse in retrospect.
 Here’s to hoping that more reasonable days lie ahead.

 Whatever moves the General Assembly decides to make, it’s important to know the ins and outs of how marijuana possession is going to be treated going forward.
 For now, review our blog about the recent policy change in Marion County, and keep your ear to the ground for future rumblings from the direction of the Statehouse.